jdeolive/geotools-old/spike/web/sphinx/source/quickstart.rst

 Notes:

-* If you are using the Netbeans IDE for development then the command line Maven utility is optional because there is support for Maven within the IDE
+* If you are using the Netbeans IDE for development then the command line Maven utility is optional because there is support for Maven within the IDE.
+The notes below refer to Netbeans version 6.7.1
 * Windows and OSX users can download and install maven from apache: http://maven.apache.org/download.html
 * Linux users can either download or use apt-get::